 Safety is our #1 priority for dogs and their people

-For the enjoyment and safety of all members and their dogs, please observe the following guidelines.
-If you join an event, it is assumed that you have read and agree to these guidelines as well as agree to act accordingly.
+For the enjoyment and safety of all members and their dogs, please observe the following community guidelines.
+If you join an adventure, it is assumed that you have read and agree to these guidelines as well as agree to act accordingly.

 - Golden Dog Adventure Co. events are open to all dog lovers.
-You do not need to own a dog to join in on the fun.
+You do not need to bring a dog to join in on the fun.

 - We welcome all breeds of dogs and all ability levels of humans and canines.